The Greene County Commission is the executive body of Greene County operating under guidelines

 In 2010, Dixon was elected to represent the people of Springfield in the State Senate.
 He was appointed Chair of the Judiciary Committee, serving as the first non-attorney in that post since the 1830s and only the third in state history.
 Under his leadership, Missouri’s Criminal Code was completely revised for the first time in 35 years.
 He also led the effort to re-circuit Missouri’s Court System for the first time since the 1950s as well as updated the authorizing statutes of the State Auditor for the first time since 1929.

 Bob and his wife Amanda live in Springfield and have three daughters, Grace, Rose and Olivia, as well as an English Springer Spaniel named Charlie.
-He is an adjunct instructor in Drury University’s Leadership Studies Program and a licensed realtor with HOB Realty.
+He is an adjunct instructor in Drury University’s Leadership Studies Program and a licensed realtor with Westgate Realty.
 His career in the private sector includes more than 20 years of experience in banking and financial services.

 In his role as Presiding Commissioner, he looks forward to using his background in the Senate and the private sector to better the lives of the citizens of Greene County.
 He welcomes and appreciates the advice, direction and counsel of fellow citizens to make that a reality.

 Currently, Russell serves as the board president-elect for the Breast Cancer Foundation of the Ozarks and is a member of the Springfield Area Chamber of Commerce.
+He and his wife reside in Eastern Greene County with their two children.